Want to be with your dog 24/7?

 Gardening with dogs seems problematic.
 A closer look, though, will tell you it’s not.

-- Prevents the development of dog behavioural problems – Aggressive barking, for example, is because of excess energy.
+- Prevents the development of dog behavioral problems – Aggressive barking, for example, is because of excess energy.
 To help them release this pumped-up energy, allow them to run around keeps your garden.

 - Fights anxiety and depression – Being outdoors keeps their mental wellness sharp.
 Plus, hanging out with you — or someone they like — increases their self-esteem.